handong1587/handong1587.github.io/_posts/programming_study/2015-10-23-glog-build-problems-winx86.md

 Resolve:

 This function appears in "glog-0.3.4\src\signalhandler.cc".
-But can be just commented out target line:
+But can just comment out target line:

 ```c
 ::google::InstallFailureSignalHandler();